worthyconsequents/Wallarm-Solutions-Engineer-Challenge/README.md

 Once you have completed the evaluation, submit the following:

-📂 Fork this **GitHub repository** and use it as a repository for your documentation, configuration files, and any relevant logs or screenshots.
+📂 Fork this **GitHub repo** and use it as the repository for your documentation, configuration files, and any relevant logs or screenshots.
 📜 A **README file** summarizing your process and key findings.

 ---